MA Education (Wales)

 - Leading Within and Across Systems

-The third and final year will focus on the core Dissertation module (60 credits).
+The third and final year will see students focus on their dissertation.

 Please upload the following to your online application: